linuxdeepin/unilang/README.md

 env CXX=clang++ ./build.sh
 ```

-The default compiler options are `-std=c++11 -Wall -Wextra -g`.
+The default compiler options are `-std=c++11 -Wall -Wextra -O3 -DNDEBUG` if the name of the output directory (see below) does not contain `debug`, or `-std=c++11 -Wall -Wextra -g` otherwise.
 Similarly, use the environment variable `CXXFLAGS` can override the default value.

 The script supports `LDFLAGS` to specify extra linker options (like `-fuse-ld=lld`).
 The default value is empty.